ideas-labo/dlisa/README.md

         pip install -r requirements.txt

-4. Install R: R is required to run the experiments.
+4. Install R: R is required to run the experiments and **version 4.4 or later** is recommended.
 Please follow the installation instructions for your operating system at [R Project](https://cran.r-project.org/mirrors.html).

+5. The  **devtools**  package is required for running the statistical analysis scripts (**RQ1 and RQ4**).
+Our scripts dynamically check for `devtools` package and install it automatically if it is missing.
+This ensures that users can run the scripts without additional setup.
+However, if the automatic installation fails due to system-specific configurations, users can manually install `devtools` in R by running:

+        ```r
+        install.packages("devtools")

+6. For Ubuntu users, the following **Debian packages** should be installed before running the statistical analysis script (e.g., `RQ1_Scott-Knott.py`):

+        ```bash
+        sudo apt-get update && sudo apt-get install -y \
+        libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev \
+        libharfbuzz-dev libfribidi-dev libfontconfig1-dev \
+        libcurl4-openssl-dev

 # Run *DLiSA*